Take the test today

 A dynamic region

 Course materials are composed of sets of customized and flexible learning modules designed for Northern and Indigenous communities.
-Through hands-on activities and examples of northern innovators, the courses reflect and celebrate NWT-specific knowledge of digital technologies.
+Through hands-on activities and examples of northern digital innovators, the courses reflect and celebrate NWT-specific knowledge of digital technologies.

 Following up and evolving